nltp-ashes/Nanosuit/README.md

 This addon adds a fully operational US and Korean nanosuits from Crysis.

 **Important :** This addon is still in development.
-It is stable enough that I feel confident people can start having fun with it.
-But it isn't complete.
-YOU HAVE TO SPAWN THE OUTFIT USING THE [DEBUG MENU ITEM SPAWNER](https://igigog.github.io/anomaly-modding-book/modding-tools/in-game-editors/item-spawner.html).
+You have to spawn the outfit using the [debug menu item spawner](https://igigog.github.io/anomaly-modding-book/modding-tools/in-game-editors/item-spawner.html).

 **Important :** Expect a lot of soft-conflicts (aka it will work, but it won't look nice) with UI mods.
 Please report as many UI related issues as you can.